Easy leche merengada (cinnamon-lemon ice milk)

 The best way to do this is by beginning with medium heat and then switching to low so that you can enjoy full flavors without any burning or bitterness.

-- Our recipe is on the less sweet side because we want you to enjoy your drink, not be overwhelmed by added sweeteners.
+- This recipe is on the less sweet side because we want you to enjoy your drink, not be overwhelmed by added sweeteners.

 However most people add more sugar in their leche merengadas – do what’s best for yourself!